-The surname of the French Minister of Foreign Affairs at three regimes has long become a common manner for a unprincipled person.
-We checked whether the diplomat spoke one of the most often attributed phrases.
+The surname of the French Minister of Foreign Affairs under three regimes has long become a household name to denote an unprincipled person.
+We checked to see if the diplomat said one of the most frequently attributed phrases to him.

-However, if you try to find the main quote in Russian -speaking literature earlier than 1982, then nothing will work out.
-In the indicated year, Neva appeared in the journal notededicated to Valentin Iosifovich Gaft, where, in particular, the character of Sidorin is the brilliantly played in the film “Garage” (1979).
-It was thanks to this picture and her scriptwriters Ryazanov and Braginsky that the phrase seemed to go to the people:
+However, if you try to find the main quotation in Russian-language literature before 1982, then nothing will work.
+In the indicated year, appeared in the magazine "Neva" note, dedicated to Valentin Iosifovich Gaft, where, in particular, the character Sidorin, brilliantly played by him in the film “Garage” (1979), is described.
+It was thanks to this film and its screenwriters Ryazanov and Braginsky that the phrase seems to have gone to the people:

-And what about Talleyrand?
-No variation of the translation of the phrase about foresight into French or English, apparently, is not known abroad.
-One of the few French -speaking links leads us to interviewwhich the Le Monde newspaper gave ...
-Ukrainian politician Yuri Lutsenko.
-So the Soviet comedy should be considered not just the cause of the popularity of the phrase in the post -Soviet space, but its original source.
+What about Talleyrand?
+No variation of the translation of the phrase about foresight into French or English appears to be known abroad.
+One of the few French-language links takes us to interview, which was given to the newspaper Le Monde... by Ukrainian politician Yuriy Lutsenko.
+So Soviet comedy should be considered not just the reason for the popularity of the phrase in the post-Soviet space, but its original source.

-But this is a completely different story.
-But the source of the phrase “betraying in time is to foresee”, in all likelihood, is Eldar Ryazanov’s film “Garage”.
+But that's a completely different story.
+But the source of the phrase “To betray in time means to foresee,” in all likelihood, is Eldar Ryazanov’s film “Garage.”
 At least Talleyrand himself did not write such things.

 Read on the topic: